#1 Intergalactic competition for the fate of mankind

 Still, there are glimmers of hope and a rare few moments where Don shows a milder side of himself.
 As viewers, we also get to see the reason behind Don’s behavior and why he has to treat his team the way he does.
 Not all of his behavior and actions can be excused, but Don gets to grow a lot throughout the events of the story and it gives you hope that, given time, he and Eva could be a family again.

 #5 A French-Japanese cooperation

-Visually, Oban Star-Racers is unlike any anime out there.
-Its artstyle and approach to character-design doesn’t feel typically anime and it could be argued that it isn’t even an anime at all.
+Visually, Ōban Star-Racers is unlike any anime out there.
+Its artstyle and approach to character-design doesn’t feel typically anime.
+In fact, it could be argued that it isn’t even an anime at all.

 The show is the brain child of animation visionary Savin Yeatman-Eiffel who felt that western animation was too shy about telling emotion-driven stories.
 While his company Sav!
 The World Productions is based in Paris, Yeatman insisted on cooperating with Japanese artists, musicians, and anime producers.
 The result speaks for itself: Ōban Star-Racers is a beautiful show instantly-recognizable to any who have seen it.
 It has truly succeeded in marrying the very best qualities of both Japanese and Western animation, in a way that few other works achieve.